Sukumaru/BC_imaging/README.md

-# Deep-learning and transfer learning identify new breast cancer survival subtypes from single-cell imaging data
+# Deep-learning and transfer learning identify breast cancer survival subtypes from single-cell imaging data

 ## Description

-This is the github repository for the project **Deep-learning and transfer learning identify new breast cancer survival subtypes from single-cell imaging data** by Shashank Yadav, Shu Zhou, Bing He and Lana Garmire et al..
+This is the github repository for the project **Deep-learning and transfer learning identify breast cancer survival subtypes from single-cell imaging data** by Shashank Yadav, Shu Zhou, Bing He and Lana Garmire et al..
 It contains code and data for generating Figure 1-5 in the paper.

 ## Getting Started